-E1 - Roundtable / Table Ronde
+E1 - Roundtable / Table Ronde Marine, main lobby, hotel

 Welcoming Newcomers: Promoting Integration through Community Connections.
-Sharing best practices and Lessons Learned.
+Sharing best practices and Lessons Learned

 This session's objective is to discuss how community organisations and all other stakeholders can work together to improve the capacity for welcoming newcomers, particularly focusing on key issue - community integration, accessing community resources and adapt to culture.
 This theme is highlighted under key topics reflected in your call for papers.